alexanderduring/notes/thoughts/divide-and-conquer.md

 }
 ```

-For each of the two blocks to understand you only need, the function parameters and what is in the block.
+For each of the two blocks to understand you only need the function parameters and what is in the block.
 You can ignore the
 other block completely.
+Even if you would delete one block, the other one would still work.
+So the two blocks do not depend on
+each other.
+We have split a big idea into two smaller independent thoughts.

 If we consider the amount of things to keep in your mind while trying to understand a chunk of code as the "Level of difficulty",
 then last function is easier to understand than the previous one.